Silver Brumby: Koora

 Thowra's mare whom he left to run with Baringa.
-Had a silver colt with pale roan ears, Dilkara.
+He had a silver colt with pale roan ears, Dilkara.

 Lightning

-Son of Thowra and Golden and the full brother of Kunama.
-Lightning is one of the only three silver foals Thowra sires.
+Son of Thowra and Golden and the full brother of Kunama, Lightning is one of the only three silver foals Thowra sires.
 After being hidden away in the Secret Valley for two years, he is taken south by Thowra, along with Baringa.
 Lightning is beautiful but arrogant and is said by Thowra to have been almost as difficult as Golden to train in the way of the bush.
-He is captivated by Dawn's beauty and constantly pursues her for his herd.
-However it appears that Goonda is the mare he loves the most.
-When the black stallion comes looking for his stolen mares and becomes captivated by Goonda, Lightning learnt one thing.
-He learnt that even the remembered beauty of Dawn meant nothing to him compared with his feeling for Goonda.
+He is captivated by Dawn's beauty and constantly pursues her for his herd, but appears that Goonda is the mare he loves the most.
+When the black stallion comes looking for his stolen mares and becomes captivated by Goonda, Lightning learns one thing, that even the remembered beauty of Dawn meant nothing to him compared with his feeling for Goonda.

 Lightning finally concedes that he must not go after Baringa's mares when Baringa defeats the black stallion when he could not.